mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 ^^^^^^^^^^^^^^^^^^^ why?
 ```

 That prefix ate up a lot of real estate.
-Almost half the terminal prompt was now just telling me that I'm in a Nix environment.
-In certain projects, the prefix was even longer.
-This is what I saw in PicoShare:
+Almost half of the terminal prompt was now just telling me that I'm in a Nix environment.

+In certain projects, Nix's shell prompt prefix was even longer.
+This is what I saw in [PicoShare](https://github.com/mtlynch/picoshare):

 ```bash
 ~/examplerepo (branchB|MERGING) $ nix develop